Reusable medical device steralization

 Benefits of Reusable Medical Devices

-So, what are the benefits of reusable devices over single-use ones?
+So, what are the benefits of reusable devices over single-use?

 The primary benefit of a reusable device is that, in some cases, the hospital is less reliant on receiving a constant, uninterrupted supply of the devices they need to ensure that they have enough devices for their routine operations.
 The constant demand for single-use devices can put a healthcare provider at risk of having to delay or cancel procedures if there are any product supply issues.
 If a particular solvent or disinfectant distributor is unable to deliver cleaning supplies promptly, the hospital or clinic can easily source those products from a different supplier.